DigitalFabricationStudio/Project_0.2/reina.magica/shoes/README.md

 skirt  - 3loops, 6mm, 1 layer, 5mm width
 support material yes, overhang threshold 45, rectilinear, 4mm pattern spacing, pattern angle 0

+22nd Oct
+Today I set the outside perimeter speed to 60 from 30, because I met some About the seventh printing of the shoe.
+The Ultimaker, when moved, often loses it calibration of the platform, so you have to manually adjust it again with tools.
+Didn't know notice it was off calibration until later.
+Also the screw on the ultimaker at the back for fastening to the filament often loosens, and that caused most problems for "layers of nothing".
+So 6th was another flatty.

+Infill at half speed and perimeter at half speed is much more stable Currently at:

+; layer_height = 0.4
+; perimeters = 2
+; solid_layers = 4
+; fill_density = 0.1
+; perimeter_speed = 60 < 30 is safer
+; infill_speed = 60   < 30 safer
+; travel_speed = 130
+; scale = 1
+; nozzle_diameter = 0.4
+; filament_diameter = 2.95
+; extrusion_multiplier = 1
+; single wall width = 0.42mm

 ## LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US">Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License</a>.